Home Compare APO vs BRK-B

 Profitability

-Apollo Global Management, Inc. sits in the stronger part of the group on profitability, while Berkshire Hathaway Inc. is closer to mid-pack.
+Apollo Global Management, Inc. ranks near the top of the group on profitability; Berkshire Hathaway Inc. sits in the weaker half.

 Profitability — Dominant Gap